-For almost 75 years, educators and religious leaders have battled ignorance, indifference, a lack of comprehension — even outright denial — in teaching the Holocaust.
+For 76 years, educators and religious leaders have battled ignorance, indifference, a lack of comprehension — even outright denial — in teaching the Holocaust.
 The depths of evil that humans are capable of is difficult to explore.
 The subject is difficult to convey.

 Still, groups all over the world dutifully pass on the stories of this heinous stain on human history, in which 6 million Jews and millions of other people were systematically murdered by the Nazis and their accomplices during World War II.